Team-Rev/test-of-jenkins/README.md

 # test-of-jenkins
-test of Jenkins that in docker container
+- test of Jenkins that in docker container
+- it used for tested